 - Describe your career and your scientific interests.

 - Describe your experience with mathematical modeling coursework or training.
 "None" is an acceptable response.
-See below for details.
+See below for suggested courses.

 - EEB 466: Mathematical Ecology

 - EPID 633: Introduction to Mathematical Modeling in Epidemiology and Public Health

 - EPID 634: Foundations in Infectious Disease Transmission Modeling